|Nutritional Guidelines (per serving)|

 - Garnish: parsley (chopped fresh)

 Trim the meat of fat and cut into small brochette-size cubes.
-I like the cubes to be petite, about 2 cm or 3/4-inch.
+We like the cubes to be petite, about 2 cm or 3/4-inch.

 Combine the meat with the spices, onion, herbs, lemon juice, and oil.
 Use your hands to massage the spices into the meat and set aside.
 If time allows, cover and refrigerate for several hours or even overnight.
 If not, proceed directly to the next step.